jina-ai/jina/docs/concepts/jcloud/index.md

 ```

 ### Remove Deployments
-You can remove a single Deployment, multiple Deployments or even all Deployments by passing different identifiers.
+You can remove a single Deployment, multiple Deployments, or even all Deployments by passing different commands to the `jc` executable at the command line.

 To remove a single Deployment: